 Once each student understands and is comfortable with the application of the tajweed rules, s/he can complete recitation of the entire mushaf at a better and faster pace and more independently, in sha Allah.
 This course may be accompanied by the spring semester course AM-551: Quran Recitation/Tajweed II.

-Course fulfills the following curricular requirements: MAIRS - Islamic Studies: Elective
+MAIRS - Islamic Studies: Elective